chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ### Apache's `.htaccess` File

-As stated earlier, <abbr title="php-micro-framework in short">MFX</abbr> relies a lot on URL rewriting.
+As stated earlier, MFX relies a lot on URL rewriting.
 So we have to setup Apache accordingly.

 Create a `.htaccess` file at the root level of your website and paste these lines in it: